Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

 - Vibrant green eyes

-They’re just so beautiful and I would love to have one but I live in a small apartment for a growing kitty and their wild nature needs.
-I would have a hard time keeping up with this energetic cat!
+They’re just so beautiful and I would love to have one, but I live in a small apartment for a growing kitty and their wild nature needs.
+I would have a challenging time keeping up with this energetic cat!
 So, I will just admire them from afar and love them for their beauty!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.